cncf/kubernetes-community-days/planning/about-organizing.md

 * Where our standard tools are blocked, CNCF will work with KCD organizers to determine alternatives.

-** For the launch, we want to ensure that each KCD is successful.
+** We want to ensure that each KCD is successful.
 Part of ensuring the success of the event is to have the first 3 sponsors committed, one of which will be CNCF.
-We acknowledge requiring KCD Organizers to have 3 sponsors committed prior to the approval of your event can be challenging, but this ensures you can financially support your venue with secured dates that you promise to the community.
+This ensures you can financially support your venue with secured dates that you promise to the community.

 ## Event Details